hantsy/cargotracker-regapp/README.md

 [The original DDD sample regapp](https://github.com/citerus/dddsample-regapp) is written in Swing and Spring.

-This app is rewritten for [eclipse-ee4j/cargotracker](https://github.com/hantsy/cargotracker).
+This app is rewritten for submitting handling events to the [cargotracker core system](https://github.com/hantsy/cargotracker) (forked from [eclipse-ee4j/cargotracker](https://github.com/eclipse-ee4j//cargotracker)).

 * Rebuilding the whole UI with JavaFX
 * Using CDI(JBoss Weld) as IOC container